Nuclear reaction: Energy conservation

 When the product nucleus is metastable, this is indicated by placing an asterisk ("*") next to its atomic number.
 This energy is eventually released through nuclear decay.

 A small amount of energy may also emerge in the form of X-rays.
 Generally, the product nucleus has a different atomic number, and thus the configuration of its electron shells is wrong.
 As the electrons rearrange themselves and drop to lower energy levels, internal transition X-rays (X-rays with precisely defined emission lines) may be emitted.

 Q-value and energy balance

 In writing down the reaction equation, in a way analogous to a chemical equation, one may, in addition, give the reaction energy on the right side:

-Target nucleus + projectile → Final nucleus + ejectile + Q.

 For the particular case discussed above, the reaction energy has already been calculated as Q = 22.2 MeV.
 Hence: